Why Alcohol Replacement Cravings Happen

 Loneliness or boredom: If the urge is really emptiness, then call someone, cook something with steps, or go to bed early without making it dramatic.

 Mindfulness and urge surfing can reduce cravings for some people, but results vary by person and support level.
-In a randomized clinical trial, mindfulness-based relapse prevention reduced substance use and heavy drinking compared with standard relapse prevention at 12-month follow-up (https://pmc.ncbi.nlm.nih.gov/articles/PMC4233637/).
+In a randomized clinical trial, mindfulness-based relapse prevention reduced substance use and heavy drinking compared with standard relapse prevention at 12-month follow-up (the NIH).
 Broader planning is covered in our alcohol reduction plan.

 Alcohol replacement craving red flags for medical support